outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - 'connect': identify connective/interactive functions for 'connect problem/solution' intents

+      - identify structures convertible to input of specific core interaction functions like connect/reduce & apply those functions specifically to those structures in a structure like a function sequence/network, rather than randomly applying connect/reduce to problem/solution structures or applying a core interaction function structure as a general static method

       - identify & apply changes to problem structure to more optimally fulfill multiple/alternate adjacent core interaction functions like connect/reduce, as a general method of solving a problem (rather than selecting a specific solution automation workflow associated with a specific core interaction function), thereby executing one or more core problem-solution interaction functions in a structure like a sequence/network as a general solution automation workflow

         - apply 'reduce' to the problem: